Prathamesh0901/book-management/README.md

 Hirademy Books is a mini frontend application built with React.js to display a list of books and their details.
 The application uses component-based architecture, dynamic data loading from APIs, and includes pagination functionality for easy navigation between book pages.

+## Demo
+You can access a live demo of the application deployed on Vercel [here](https://book-management-bay.vercel.app/).

 ## Table of Contents
 - [Features](#features)
 - [Technology Stack](#technology-stack)